django/deps/draft/0000-background-workers.rst

 If a backend doesn't support a particular scheduling mode, it simply does not define the method.
 Convenience methods ``supports_enqueue`` and ``supports_defer`` will be implemented by ``BaseTaskBackend``.
 Similarly, ``BaseTaskBackend`` will provide ``a``-prefixed stubs for ``enqueue``, ``defer`` and ``get_task`` wrapped with ``asgiref.sync_to_async``.

 ``is_valid_task_function`` determines whether the provided function (or possibly coroutine) is valid for the backend.
 This can be used to prevent coroutines from being executed, or otherwise validate the callable.
-The default implementation will ensure the callable is globally importable.

 Django will ship with 3 implementations: